The Suffolk sheep breed has been around for some time now, and they are a vast, reliable breed with a long body, dark appearances, and legs.

 Back and Loin – Should have long ribs, the back should be level and well-muscled.
 The tail well set up.

 Legs and Feet – The forelegs should be well apart, and hind legs should have enough meat.
 The wool should be till knees.

 Belly – Should be full of wool.

-Fleece – Should have fine fiber with moderately short fleece.
+Fleece – Should have fine fibre with moderately short fibre.